-- Deductibility of staking service fees.
+Deductibility of Staking Service Fees

 Many retail staking services report staking yield to their customers net of fees.
+It is unclear whether deducting fees from staking yield is appropriate for tax purposes unless staking is a trade or business for U.S. tax purposes.
+Investment expenses, such as broker fees, typically are nondeductible to individuals.

+Taxation of Consensus-Layer Rewards

-It is unclear whether deducting fees from staking yield is appropriate for tax purposes unless staking is a "trade or business" for U.S. tax purposes.
-Investment expenses, such as broker fees, typically are nondeductible to individuals. - Taxation of consensus-layer rewards.
-The IRS's informal position is that all staking yield is taxable as ordinary income when a U.S. taxpayer has the ability to dispose of the staking rewards.
-However, many U.S. taxpayers take the position that U.S. tax law does not authorize the IRS to tax the first owner of property (e.g., farmers when they harvest crops, miners when they extract ore, or validators when they are credited newly minted tokens for proposing or attesting to blocks).
-Those U.S. taxpayers pay tax on their execution layer rewards, but do not pay tax on their consensus layer rewards until they dispose of the newly-minted tokens. - Income tax on foreigners.
+The IRS' informal position is that all staking yield is taxable as ordinary income when a U.S. taxpayer has the ability to dispose of the staking rewards.

+However, many U.S. taxpayers take the position that U.S. tax law does not authorize the IRS to tax the first owner of property - e.g., farmers when they harvest crops, miners when they extract ore, or validators when they are credited newly minted tokens for proposing or attesting to blocks.
+Those U.S. taxpayers pay tax on their execution layer rewards, but do not pay tax on their consensus layer rewards until they dispose of the newly minted tokens.

+Income Tax on Foreigners

 The IRS appears to believe that staking income is income from services performed for users of the relevant blockchain.
-The regular and continuous performance of services from within the U.S. generally is a U.S. trade or business (a "USTB").
-Foreigners generally are subject to U.S. income tax, and are required to file U.S. tax returns, on income from a USTB.
-Accordingly, foreigners risk being subject to U.S. income tax if they stake through a U.S. validator operator. - Withholding tax on foreigners.
-Foreigners generally are subject to 30% U.S. withholding tax on U.S.-source income that is not connected to a USTB.
+The regular and continuous performance of services from within the U.S. generally is a U.S. trade or business.

+Foreigners generally are subject to U.S. income tax, and are required to file U.S. tax returns, on income from a U.S. trade or business.
+Accordingly, foreigners risk being subject to U.S. income tax if they stake through a U.S. validator operator.

+Withholding Tax on Foreigners

+Foreigners generally are subject to 30% U.S. withholding tax on U.S.-source income that is not connected to a U.S. trade or business.
 Income from services is sourced by reference to where the services are performed.

-Accordingly, even if staking is not a USTB, foreigners risk being subject to withholding tax if they stake through a U.S. validator operator.
-If staking gives rise to U.S. withholding tax, U.S. validator operators could be liable for failing to withhold on rewards paid. - UBTI for tax-exempts.
-U.S. retirement accounts and other tax-exempt entities are subject to U.S. tax on income from businesses unrelated to their tax-exempt purpose (so-called unrelated business taxable income, or "UBTI").
-Accordingly, if-as the IRS appears to believe-staking is a service, tax-exempt entities risk recognizing UBTI from staking directly or through a delegate.
+Accordingly, even if staking is not a U.S. trade or business, foreigners risk being subject to withholding tax if they stake through a U.S. validator operator.
+If staking gives rise to U.S. withholding tax, U.S. validator operators could be liable for failing to withhold on rewards paid.

+Unrelated Business Taxable Income for Tax-Exempt Entities

+U.S. retirement accounts and other tax-exempt entities are subject to U.S. tax on income from businesses unrelated to their tax-exempt purpose.
+Accordingly, if - as the IRS appears to believe - staking is a service, tax-exempt entities risk recognizing unrelated business taxable income from staking directly or through a delegate.